Cartan subalgebras of amalgamated free product II$_1$ factors: Introduction

 0.1in {\bf Acknowledgements}.
 I am very grateful to R\'{e}mi Boutonnet, Ionut Chifan, Cyril Houdayer, Yoshimichi Ueda and Stefaan Vaes for many helpful comments on the first version of this paper.
 In particular, I would like to thank Cyril and Stefaan for pointing out errors in the initial proofs of Lemmas \ref{ultrapower} and \ref{24}, respectively, and Yoshimichi for pointing out that Corollary \ref{free} holds in the present generality.
+Finally, I would like to thank the two referees whose comments helped improve the exposition.

+0.1in {\bf Added in the proof}.
+Since the first version of this paper has been posted on the arXiv, there have been some related developments.
+Firstly, R. Boutonnet, C. Houdayer and S. Raum generalized some of our results to the non-tracial setting \cite{BHR12}.
+In particular, they extended Corollary \ref{free} to arbitrary von Neumann algebras.
+More recently, S. Vaes was able to remove the spectral gap assumption $P'\cap M^{\omega}=\mathbb C1$ from Theorem \ref{general}.
+This allowed him for instance to prove an improved, optimal version of Corollary \ref{equirel}, where one only assumes that almost every class of $\mathcal R_1$ has at least $2$ elements and almost every class of $\mathcal R_2$ has at least $3$ elements \cite{Va13}.

+0.1in {\bf Correction}.
+Theorem 2.5 from the initial version of this paper (posted on the arXiv in July 2012) falsely asserted that the notions of spectral gap and $w$-spectral gap were equivalent for arbitrary inclusions of tracial von Neumann algebras (see the Appendix for the definitions).
+I am very grateful to Cyril Houdayer for pointing out this mistake.
+The false assertion was only used in the proof of Theorem 5.1 to deduce spectral gap for an inclusion $A\subset pMp$ that was originally assumed to have $w$-spectral gap.
+However, the original proof of Theorem \ref{relamen} still works if the inclusion $A\subset pMp$ does not not necessarily have spectral gap, but instead satisfies a certain weaker technical property.
+In the Appendix, written jointly with Stefaan Vaes, we prove that this technical property, which, a priori, sits in between spectral gap and $w$-spectral gap, is in fact equivalent to $w$-spectral gap.